DFreds/dfreds-module-docs/docs/free-modules/convenient-effects/user-guide.md

 LibWrapper provides an easy way to wrap Foundry methods while minimizing the chances of two modules conflicting with each other.
 While this is not _technically_ a hard dependency, you will get a popup explaining that a fallback is being used (included with this module).
 You should enable libWrapper to remove this popup.

+### Lib: DFreds UI Extender

+[Lib: DFreds UI Extender](https://foundryvtt.com/packages/lib-dfreds-ui-extender) is a library that makes it easy to add new UI elements to Foundry.

+#### Why have this dependency?

+Lib: DFreds UI Extender provides an easy way to add new buttons to the scene controls.
+In this case, Convenient Effects adds a button to the token controls on the left.

 ## Helpful Modules

 None of the modules listed in this section are required for Convenient Effects to work.
 However, they do improve the usage of various effects immensely.